reefeconley/reefeconley.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
+# About

 I read Natural Sciences (B.A.
 (Hons) and M.Sci.) at the University of Cambridge, graduating with a First Class in 2025.
-During my studies, I became interested in applying fluid dynamics, mineral physics and numerical modelling to predict the futures of global ice sheets and their implications for sea level rise.
+I am interested in applying fluid dynamics and numerical modelling to predict future climate.
+In particular, I am interested in understanding the dynamics of global ice sheets and their effect on future sea level rise.

+Here you will find a collection of my notes on geophysical fluid dynamics and thermodynamics, along with a collection of numerical simulations illustrating various fluid dynamic instabilities and phenomena observed in the Earth Sciences.

+# CV

+## Education

 I recently completed a visiting research internship in the Department of Mathematics at the University of Manchester, where I undertook research with Dr Ashleigh Hutchinson into the behaviour of Saffman-Taylor instabilities in shear-thinning fluids.

 <!-- A report of some of the research I undertook is available <a href="/pdfs/Saffman_Taylor_report_rjc.pdf">here</a>. -->